fialhom/LessonBook/README.md

 # Program Features

 <views.py> is the main program and the only program that should be accessed directly.
 Lessons can be added using the Add Lesson function; these lessons can then be added to the calender by clicking on the period and adding a Lesson Plan to create the agenda.
-The lessons are stored in lessons.json; the agenmda is stored in agenda.json.
+The lessons are stored in lessons.json; the agenda is stored in agenda.json.

 # Disclaimer